 People frequently assume that the main difference between lo mein and chow mein is the type of noodles that are used.
 It makes sense—after all, chow mein noodles are crisp while lo mein noodles are soft, right?
 Actually, the main distinction between these two popular dishes lies in how the noodles are prepared.

 Mein or mian is simply the Chinese word for noodles.
-Lo Mein means "tossed noodles," while chow mein or chao mian means "fried noodles."
+Lo mein means "tossed noodles," while chow mein or chao mian means "fried noodles."

-What Type of Noodles are Used in Chow Mein and Lo Mein dishes?
+What Type of Noodles Are Used in Each Dish?

 Both lo mein and chow mein are made with Chinese egg noodles—wheat flour noodles with egg added.
 Fresh egg noodles (preferably about 1/4-inch thick) are best for lo mein, while either fresh or dried can be used to make chow mein.
 Either way, the noodles need to be softened in boiling water before cooking.
 Dried noodles are parboiled in boiling water for 5 to 6 minutes before using, while fresh egg noodles only need to be boiled for 2 to 3 minutes.
 The exact amount of cooking time will depend on the thickness of the noodles, so be sure to follow the package instructions if available.
 But whether you're working with fresh or dried noodles, the goal is to boil them until they are just cooked but not too soft (what the Italian's call "al dente," or "cooked to the tooth").

+If Chinese egg noodles aren't available, Italian pasta such as fettucini or linguini makes a handy substitute.
 A "quick and dirty" lo mein can be made by using Ramen noodles with a flavor packet.

 One method of preparing chow mein noodles is to fry them separately into a “noodle pancake” and then pour the stir-fried meat and vegetables over the fried noodles.
-The chow mein noodles can also be stir-fried with the meat/poultry and vegetables.
+The chow mein noodles can also be stir-fried with meat/poultry and vegetables.

-Since the real star of any lo mein dish is the sauce, it's not surprising that Lo Mein recipes often use more sauce than chow mein recipes
+Since the real star of any lo mein dish is the sauce, it's not surprising that lo mein recipes often use more sauce than chow mein recipes.

 While chow mein with thin crisp noodles is a staple of many Chinese take-out restaurants, more authentic versions of chao mian have soft noodles.
 The main difference between the two comes down to frying time: for dryer, crisper noodles, add more oil and increase the frying time.